 One of Neil’s strengths has been the way he can precisely and coherently describe the methods used and the meaning of those analyses.
 Neil’s influence in good research has also been mediated through other statisticians due to his leadership and mentorship within and beyond AgResearch.

 Here is a quote from one of the testimonials supporting Neil’s nomination: “Through working with Neil, I have learnt so much; his encouragement of statistical thinking and practice has shaped me as a researcher.”

 The NZSA Jean Thompson Award recognizes excellence in the application of statistics in New Zealand industry, including business, Crown Research Institutes, government agencies and departments, media, etc. The award celebrates the insightful use of statistical thinking and practice in solving practical problems and creating value.

-Nominations should be sent to Matthew Schofield, Convenor of the NZSA Awards Committee, by email (email@example.com).
+Nominations should be sent to the Convenor of the NZSA Awards Committee, by email at email@example.com.

 This award celebrates statistical excellence by practitioners in New Zealand industry.
 It recognises outstanding levels of impact in the application of existing or new statistical methods to New Zealand industry, and the exemplification of good statistical practice.